Status runners rejoice – Qantas has just released a double status credits promotion!

 However, there are a number of routes, operated by partner airlines, which can boost your status credit haul quickly year round, even without a promotion to leverage.
 This includes trans-Tasman Emirates flights and LATAM’s Sydney – Auckland route which can often be booked quite cheaply.

 The current double status credit offer is the first for 2019.
 In 2018 when Qantas has released an unprecedented three public double status credit offers.
 The offer history was:

 - October 2018

-Will you look to take advantage of the next Qantas double status credit promotion?
+Will you look to take advantage of the first Qantas double status credit promotion of 2019?